MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/business-voice/things-to-try.md

 ms.lasthandoff: 02/06/2020
 ms.locfileid: "41827368"
 ---
-# <a name="things-to-try-after-setting-up-business-voice"></a>Cosas que puede probar después de configurar Business Voice
+# <a name="things-to-try-after-setting-up-business-voice"></a>Cosas que debe probar después de configurar Business Voice

 <!-- This topic will be populated in the future.
 Intentionally left out of the TOC>